Sarah J Maas announces ACOTAR 6 & ACOTAR 7 publish dates

 It all circles back to the central question: who actually gets their happy ending in ACOTAR 6, 7, 8?

 In a world where fate, mating bonds, and personal choice collide, it’s hard to tell which threads Maas will pull.
-Will she challenge the notion of mates as destiny?
+Will she challenge the idea of mates as destiny?
 Will she lean into tropes or break them wide open?
 Could Elain surprise us all and choose herself over any male?
 What about polyamory between Elain, Lucien, Azriel & Gwyn?